AyushDalal/Build-a-snake-ladder-game/README.md

 import random
 import sys

-# just of effects. add a delay of 1 second before performing any action
 SLEEP_BETWEEN_ACTIONS = 1
 MAX_VAL = 100
 DICE_FACE = 6

-# snake takes you down from 'key' to 'value'
 snakes = {
     8: 4,
     18: 1,